Atnic/laravel-light-bootstrap-dashboard/README.md

 # Laravel Light Bootstrap Dashboard
-Laravel 5.4 Package for integrating Light Bootstrap Dashboard template and this package is Laravel Mix friendly.
+Laravel Package for integrating Light Bootstrap Dashboard template and this package is Laravel Mix friendly.
 Currently this package can be integrated easily only on fresh installation.

 # Installation
 ```bash
 composer require atnic/laravel-light-bootstrap-dashboard
 ```
+If you are using Laravel 5.5 above skip this step.
 Add this line on ```config/app.php```, on  ```providers```
 ```php
 'providers' => [
   ...